 The key hierarchy, rekeying and key usage for MBS traffic protection is illustrated in Figure 6.12.2-2 and Figure 6.12.2-3.
 The MUK derived either based on GBA or AKMA is used to protect MSKs, and each MSK is used to protect MTKs.
 MBSF-U decides to trigger the MSK/MTK update procedure based on the changes of authorization info or the key lifetime.
 MSK rekeying is done over unicast to each UE joined to the MBS PDU session, and MTK rekeying is done over unicast or multicast to UEs joined to the MBS session.

 NOTE: When GBA is used, MUK derivation follows as specified in TS 33.303.
-When AKMA is used, MUK is set to KAF based on AKMA derivation.
+When AKMA is used, MUK is set to KAF based on AKMA key derivation.

 Editor’s Note: Use of AKMA for MUK rekeying requires further explanation

+Editor’s Note: When AKMA is used, how MBSTF obtains the authorization information is FFS

 Figure 6.12.2-2 Usage of MSK for a single session or a channel